 Criminal Investigations Division

 The Criminal Investigations Division is led by Lieutenant Fred Nelson and consists of the following units/positions: Criminal Investigations Unit (General Investigations, Family Services, Victims Services), Street Crimes Unit, and Special Investigations Unit.
-In total, there are 13 officers and two full-time civilian positions in this division.
+In total, there are 13 officers and one full-time civilian position in this division.

 Criminal Investigations Unit